David-davidlxl/Lobsterpincer-Spectator-For-Win/README.md

 6. Download the "SqueezeNet1p1_all_last.onnx" (and, optionally, "SqueezeNet1p1_all_last.h5") from Google Colab (in the "models" folder) to the "LobsterpincerSpectatorForWin/livechess2fen/selected_models" folder.

 The following video walks through the entire data-collection-and-model-training procedure.
 Only 5 images under the same lighting condition are collected in this demo in order to keep the video brief; you want to collect hundreds of images under various lighting conditions in practice.
-Also, even though Raspberry Pi is used for data collection in this demo, the process is very much the same for a Windows computer.
+Also, even though ["LobsterpincerSpectatorForRPi"](https://github.com/David-davidlxl/Lobsterpincer-Spectator-For-RPi/tree/main/LobsterpincerSpectatorForRPi) and Raspberry Pi are used for data collection in this demo, the procedure is very much the same for "LobsterpincerSpectatorForWin" and a Windows computer.

 [![](https://markdown-videos.deta.dev/youtube/Yl_WZxMeNjk)](https://youtu.be/Yl_WZxMeNjk)